Natasia Demetriou

-Natasia Charlotte Demetriou is an English comedian, actress, and screenwriter.
-She is best known for her roles as Nadja in the FX horror comedy series What We Do in the Shadows (2019–present) and Sophie in the Channel 4 sitcom Stath Lets Flats (2018–2021).
+Natasia Charlotte Demetriou is a British actress, comedian and screenwriter.
+She is best known for her roles as Nadja in the FX comedy horror series What We Do in the Shadows (2019–2024) and Sophie in the Channel 4 sitcom Stath Lets Flats (2018–2021).

-In 2022, Natasia co-wrote and starred in the BBC sketch show, Ellie & Natasia, alongside her comedy partner Ellie White.
+In 2022, Demetriou co-wrote and starred in the BBC sketch show Ellie & Natasia, alongside her comedy partner Ellie White.
+The show was renewed for a second series in 2023.

 Early life

-Natasia Charlotte Demetriou was born in London, the daughter of an English mother and a Greek-Cypriot father.
+Natasia Charlotte Demetriou was born in London, the daughter of an English mother and Greek-Cypriot father.
 She was raised in North London.
 Her younger brother, Jamie Demetriou, is a comedian and actor with whom she often collaborates.
-She studied acting at University of Leeds.
+She studied acting at the University of Leeds.
 Prior to becoming a professional comedian, Demetriou worked as a makeup artist, notably working on music videos for Boy Better Know.